metis-data/metis-book/docs/SetupMetis/CI_CD/CI_CD.md

+# 🎬 CI/CD Integration

-# 🎬 Add Metis’s GitHub actions to your repository
+# Add Metis’s GitHub actions to your repository
 We built Metis to seamlessly integrate with your pull requests, requiring minimal changes from the developer's perspective.

 Metis offers 2 GitHub action: